Cullen-Contrive/Contrive/HerokuDeployment.md

 This application has already been deployed to Heroku for Contrive's convenience, and can be seen at [https://contrive.herokuapp.com/](https://contrive.herokuapp.com/).
 We will need Contrive to share their Heroku account so that we can pass ownership to them.
 We have also included the necessary steps to deploy this repository to Heroku (which have already been completed), for Contrive's information.

+Contrive's first actions for this handoff:
+1. Create a Heroku account (see Heroku Prerequisite below).
+2. Share the email address of your account with the Cullen-Contrive team.
+3. Accept the transfer of the application (see Heroku Transfer below)

 ### Heroku Prerequisite